nichoteloo/nichoteloo/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Nicolas, full time Software Developer from Indonesia.
+I'm Nicolas, full time Software Developer from Yogyakarta, Indonesia.
 I spend more time on developing Web Application and several IoT Projects.
 I also enthusiast with Back-End Operation and Software System Design.
 This page is the place where you can find all my works.
 Have a good time !

 <p align="center">